2menna2/Employment_Match/README.md

 This creates data/esco_embeddings.npy.
 If it fails with a name 'torch' is not defined error, ensure the script includes import torch and reinstall dependencies.

-Run the Script:
+Run the Scripts:

-python extract_skills.py
+For job descriptions:python extract_skills.py

+For CVs (PDF or text):python extract_cv_skills.py

-This processes a sample job description and outputs extracted and standardized skills in JSON format.
+These process a sample job description or CV and output extracted and standardized skills in JSON format.

 Usage

-Modify the Job Description:
+Extract Skills from Job Description:

 Edit the job_description variable in extract_skills.py:job_description = """Your custom job description here."""

-Run the script to extract skills:python extract_skills.py

-Expected Output:
+Run:python extract_skills.py

+Extract Skills from CV:

+For PDF CVs, edit the pdf_path variable in extract_cv_skills.py:pdf_path = "data/your_cv.pdf"

+Or use text CVs by editing cv_text in the main() function for testing:cv_text = """Your CV text here."""

+Run:python extract_cv_skills.py

+Expected Output (for both scripts):
 {
   "standardized": [
     "Python (computer programming)",